 - Saturday through Sunday

-- Go through product and compost unusable items
+- Go through products and compost unusable items

 Make the best of it!